kingsdigitallab/alice-thornton/frontend/posts/blog/2022-11-28-tei-events-thornton-books.md

 ## Notes

 [^1]: The text quoted above is from our work-in-progress edition of Alice Thornton's Books.
 The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes.
-'My deare Husband Will.m Thornton Esq went to Malton to sister Portington on fridy the 11th of September 1668. & was much as he used to be of late pritty well of his infirmity': _Book of Remembrances_ (_BookRem_), Durham Cathedral Library, GB-0033-CCOM 38, p.
-151.
+'My deare Husband Will.m Thornton Esq went to Malton to sister Portington on fridy the 11th of September 1668. & was much as he used to be of late pritty well of his infirmity': _Book of Remembrances_ (_BookRem_), Durham Cathedral Library, GB-0033-CCOM 38, 151.
 [^2]:
-    'But the time of that faire att maulton was come, and my deare heart, would needs goe thither. prettending to me some earnest bussiness to speake with somme, about some monney owed him. & I seeing a fitt of his Pallsye drawing on, was extreamly against his goeing att that time': _Book 3: The Second Book of My Widowed Condition_, British Library MS Add 88897/2, p.
-96.
+    'But the time of that faire att maulton was come, and my deare heart, would needs goe thither. prettending to me some earnest bussiness to speake with somme, about some monney owed him. & I seeing a fitt of his Pallsye drawing on, was extreamly against his goeing att that time': _Book 3: The Second Book of My Widowed Condition_, British Library MS Add 88897/2, 96.

-[^3]: '1658 The weakenesse of my bodie continued So great and long affter my hard Child birth of my sonne. that it brought me allmost into a consumtion. non expecting for manye daies together that I should at all recover. & when it was don I was lame allmost a qr of a yeare of my left knee, that I gott in my labour': _BookRem_, p.
-32.
+[^3]: '1658 The weakenesse of my bodie continued So great and long affter my hard Child birth of my sonne. that it brought me allmost into a consumtion. non expecting for manye daies together that I should at all recover. & when it was don I was lame allmost a qr of a yeare of my left knee, that I gott in my labour': _BookRem_, 32.
 [^4]:
     'My Cure of Bleeding at Scarbrough August.
 1659. <br>
     It was the good pleasure of God to contineue me most